RizeFinance/rize-go-sdk/README.md

 }
 ```

-Similarly, to configure the timeout, set it on the HTTPClient:
+Similarly, to configure the timeout, set it on the http.Client:

 ```go
 config := rize.Config{